pabloibiza/AEGIS/README.md

 ## 🛡️ What is Aegis?

-**Aegis** is a file encryption tool that provides military-level security through a triple-layer encryption architecture.
+**Aegis** is a portable, zero-install file encryption tool that provides military-level security through a triple-layer encryption architecture.
+Works on Windows, Linux, and macOS out of the box - just download and run!

 ### ✨ Key Features